Judge tosses lawsuit by Utah imam involving no-fly listing

 "As Yussuf Abdi's experience makes clear, being on a terrorist watch list can separate citizens from their families," attorney Gadeir Abbas said Tuesday.

-The lawsuit helped bring Abdi home from Kenya last year, and air travel has been easier since the case was filed, Abbas said.
+The lawsuit helped bring Abdi home from Kenya last year, and air travel has been easier for him since the case was filed, Abbas said.

 The suit was filed after Abdi went to Kenya to bring back his wife and five children, who had received visa approval to join him in the U.S.